the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 // 'Esther'
 ~~~~~~~

 Since an array falls under the data type of objects, there are not only properties attached to it, but also methods.
 Let's explore some of the more popular ones in this section.
-One of the first **built-in array methods** you will learn about is `push()` which adds a new item to end of a list:
+One of the first **built-in array methods** you will learn about is `push()` which adds a new item to the end of a list:

 {title="index.js",lang="javascript"}
 ~~~~~~~